isglobal-brge/master_thesis/obesitySeq/Obesity_susceptibility_genes.md

                          name="hg38", create=TRUE, k = 14L)
 ```

 This last code have to be run only one time because once run, a gmap object is created and stored in the directory selected.

-The following code take charge of the variant calling and genotyping.
-It was executed once per Bam file you have, changing each time the object `FILE` by the correspondent bam file name.
+The following code take charge of variant calling and genotyping.
+It was executed once per Bam file we had, changing each time the object `FILE` by the correspondent bam file name.

 ``` r
 #data loading